dovecot/documentation/docs/core/plugins/fts.md

 The default normalizer filter does not modify `U+00F8` (Latin Small Letter O with Stroke).
 In some configurations it might be desirable to rewrite it to, e.g., `o`.
-Same goes for the upper case version.
+Same goes for the uppercase version.
 This can be done by passing a modified `id` setting to the normalizer filter.

 Similar cases can exist for other languages as well.